2018 IAAF World Indoor Championships – Men's heptathlon

 The men's heptathlon at the 2018 IAAF World Indoor Championships took place on 2 and 3 March 2018.

+The winning margin was 5 points which as of July 2024 remains the joint-narrowest winning margin in the men's heptathlon at these championships.
+The gold medallist achieved the best score in the shot put.

 Summary

-With the retirement of defending champion Ashton Eaton, the multi event world opened up.
+With the retirement of defending champion Ashton Eaton, the multi-event world opened up.
 2016 Olympic silver medalist Kévin Mayer assumed the top spot winning the 2017 World Championships.
 His pursuers included Olympic bronze medalist Damian Warner and world championship bronze medalist Kai Kazmirek.